Countrywide Freight ("CF") has been working hard to ensure our customers' service is not affected and of the same standard you currently

 value and currency, packaging details, weight, origin, EORI number, Inco Terms, full address of the importer and exporter.

 - A full packing list to be sent with the goods giving the HS code, number of pieces, gross weight, net weight and value.

-The cost of Countrywide providing customs clearance will be notified in advance of 31st January 2020, Brexit deadline.
+The cost of Countrywide providing customs clearance will be advised shortly.

 Over the coming weeks we will be posting on the website further information that will be useful and helpful during this transitional period on topics

 and further clarification on how we will process your customs requirements.

 There is currently a lot of information regarding Brexit circulating and hopefully we have outlined some of your main areas of concern at this stage of the Brexit negotiations.